What is Unified Sport

 Special Olympics athletes take the court with Unified Partner athletes to organize, practice, and play indoor and/or outdoor Unified Bocce – all ages, all grades, and all abilities.
 Indoor and outdoor Bocce sets are available for loan from Special Olympics Saskatchewan.
 Play in your classroom, at intramurals, or organize your own competition with other schools.
 Watch for Special Olympics Saskatchewan Unified Sport opportunities to participate in.

-Special Olympics athletes take the court with Unified Partner athletes to organize, practice and play Unified Cornhole (bean bag toss) – all ages, all grades and all abilities.
-Cornhole sets are available for loan from Special Olympics Saskatchewan.
+Special Olympics athletes take the court with Unified Partner athletes to organize, practice and play Unified Baggo (bean bag toss) – all ages, all grades and all abilities.
+Baggo sets are available for loan from Special Olympics Saskatchewan.
 Play in your class, intramurals and/or organize your own competition with other schools.
 Watch for Special Olympics Saskatchewan Unified Sports opportunities to participate in.

 Unified 3 on 3 Basketball